godfrednkayamba/yaspgpasswordpolicy/README.md

 * If an account is restricted based on time elapsed, a new password cannot be chosen from passwords in the history that are newer than `password_reuse_interval` days.
 For example, if the password reuse interval is set to 365, a new password must not be among those previously chosen within the last year.

-To be able to list the content of the history a view is provided in the database you have created the credcheck extension.
+To be able to list the content of the history a view is provided in the database you have created the yaspgpasswordpolicy extension.
 The view is named `public.pg_password_history`.
 This view is visible by everyone.

 A superuser can also reset the content of the password history by calling a function named `public.pg_password_history_reset()`.
 If it is called without an argument, all the passwords history will be cleared.
 To only remove the records registered for a single user, just pass his name as parameter.
 This function returns the number of records removed from the history.

 Example:
 ```
-SET credcheck.password_reuse_history = 2;
+SET yaspgpasswordpolicy.password_reuse_history = 2;
 CREATE USER credtest WITH PASSWORD 'H8Hdre=S2';
 ALTER USER credtest PASSWORD 'J8YuRe=6O';
 SELECT rolename, password_hash FROM pg_password_history WHERE rolename = 'credtest' ORDER BY password_date;